PlumpMath/iot-hub-c-m0wifi-getstartedkit/README.md

 - [ ] Create an IoT Hub using Microsoft Azure
 - [ ] Copy the IoT Hub connection string
 - [ ] Use the IoT Hub [Device Explorer](https://github.com/Azure/azure-iot-sdks/releases) to add a device and get the connection string
-- After creating your device, make note of your connection string to enter into the code you’ll run on your device later

 ***
-**Note:** Make sure to copy down the names and connection strings mentioned into a text document for reference later.
+**Note:** After creating your device, make note of your connection string to enter into the code you’ll run on your device later
 ***